jlaura/jlaura.github.com/ref.md

  *  Ram, D., Sreenivas, T., and Subramaniam, K. (1996).
 Parallel simulated annealing algo- rithms.
 Journal of parallel and distributed computing, 37:207–212.
  *  Rey, S., Anselin, L., Pahle, R., Kang, X., and Stephens, P. (2013).
 Parallel Optimal Choropleth Map Classification in PySAL.
 International Journal of Geographical Information Science.
  *  Rey, S. J. and Anselin, L. (2010).
 PySAL: A Python library of spatial analytical methods.
 In Fischer, M.M ; Getis, A., editor, Handbook of Applied Spatial Analysis, pages 175–193.
 Springer.
+ * ** Shook, E., Wang, S., and Tang, W. (2013).
+A communication-aware framework for parallel spatially explicit agent-based models.
+International Journal of Geographical Information Science.**
  *  **Sloan, T. and Dowers, S. (1998).
 Parallel vector data input.
 In Healey, R., Dowers, S., Gittings, B., and Mineter, M., editors, Parallel Processing Algorithms for GIS, chapter 8, pages 151 – 178.
 Taylor and Francis, Bristol, P.A.**
  *  Steinbach, M. and Hemmerling, R. (2012).
 Accelerating batch processing of spatial raster analysis using gpu.
 Computers and Geosciences, 45:212–220.
+ * **Tang, W. (2013).
+Parallel construction of large circular cartograms using graphics processing units.
+International Journal of Geographical Information Science, 27(11):2182–2206. **
  *  Wang, S. and Armstrong, M. P. (2003).
 A quadtree approach to domain decomposition for spatial interpolation in Grid computing environments.
 Parallel Computing, 29(10):1481– 1504.
  *  Wang, S., Armstrong, M. P., Ni, J., and Liu, Y. (2005).
 Gisolve: A grid-based prob- lem solving environment for computationally intensive analysis.
 In Challenges of Large Applications in Distributed Environments.
 CLADE 2005.
 Proceedings.
+ * **Wang, S. (2010).
+A cybergis framework for the synthesis of cyberinfrastructure, gis, and spatial analysis.
+Annals of the Association of American Geographers, 100(3):535–557.**
  *  Xia, Y., Kuang, L., and Li, X. (2011).
 Accelerating geospatial analysis on gpus using cuda.
 Journal of Zhejiang University-SCIENCE C, 12(12):990–999.
  *  Yang, C., Raskin, R., Goodchild, M., and Gahegan, M. (2010).
 Geospatial Cyberinfras- tructure: Past, present and future.
 Computers, Environment and Urban Systems, 34(4):264–277.
  *  Yang, C., Wu, H., Huang, Q., Li, Z., and Li, J. (2011).
 Using spatial principles to optimize distributed computing for enabling the physical science discoveries.
 Proceedings of the National Academy of Sciences of the United States of America, 108(14):5498–503.
  *  Yin, L., Shaw, S., Wang, D., Carr, E., Berry, M., Louis, G., and Comiskey, J. (2012).
 A framework of integrating gis and parallel computing for spatial control problems - a case study of wildfire control.
 International Journal of Geographical Information Science, 26(4):621–641.
+ * **Zhang, J. and You, S. (2013).
+High-performance quadtree constructions on large- scale geospatial rasters using gpgpu parallel primitives.
+International Journal of Geographical Information Science, 27(11):2207–2226. **

 Theoretical Gains Through Parallelization